translate/pootle/docs/developers/styleguide.rst

     the time the templating library doesn't easily allow this.
 So try not to extend too much the line length.

+Template naming
+  - If a template is intended to be included by other templates, start its name with an underscore, e.g. *_included_template.html*.

 CSS
 ---